 Sub-projects financed through this framework are not subject to Board approval.
-PSDs will not be released on a project-by-project basis unless there are judged to be significant environmental or social issues.
-In such cases a PSD will be prepared and released including summary information on the sub-project's significant environmental or social issues and agreed mitigation measures.
-For “Category A" projects approved under this Framework a separate PSD will be prepared in any case.
-If a separate PSD is not required, the Framework PSD will be updated with information on sub-projects financed including basic information on the project name, location, sector and E&S category.
+PSDs will be released on a project-by-project basis including summary information on the sub-project's significant environmental or social issues and agreed mitigation measures.
+"Category A" projects are not eligible for delegated approval under the DFF SME.

-The Direct Finance Framework will continue benefiting from Technical Cooperation funds raised for the four facilities that it succeeds.
+The Direct Finance Framework SME will continue benefiting from Technical Cooperation funds raised from a multitude of donors.